Chloroform

 Ammonium acetate is a white crystalline solid or granular powder that is highly soluble in water.
 It is the ammonium salt of acetic acid and commonly appears as a colorless, odorless compound.
 Ammonium acetate is widely used in laboratories, chemical synthesis, food industry, pharmaceuticals, and industrial applications due to its buffering capacity and ability to provide both ammonium and acetate ions in solution.
 It functions as a neutral salt and is valued for its role as a pH buffer, reagent, and stabilizer.

-Liquid Strawberry Flavor
+Liquid Pineapple Flavor

 Preservatives(food)